-5. Fishery Action Plan Tracker & Surveillance Assessments
+8.0 Fishery Action Plan Tracker & Surveillance Assessments

-To ensure that an approved IP fishery remains in compliance with the requirements of the IP, surveillance assessments will take place after 6 months, 12 months, and subsequently at least annually.
+To ensure that an accepted FIP remains in compliance with the requirements of the IP, surveillance assessments will take place after 6 months, 12 months, and subsequently at least annually.
 More frequent surveillance assessments may be conducted if deemed necessary by the peer reviewer or Application Committee.
 The 6 month surveillance will be carried out by MarinTrust with subsequent surveillances being carried out by external peer reviewers.

-The 6 month surveillance will be carried out 6 months after the acceptance of the FIP onto the IP by the MarinTrust GBC.
+The 6 month surveillance will be carried out 6 months after the acceptance of the FIP onto the IP.
 This surveillance will be done by MarinTrust and will check that actions raised during the application process, either by the external peer reviewer or the IPAC, have been completed or initialised (depending on the timeframe imposed).
 An initial check will also be made on meetings between FIP stakeholder groups and any relevant actions due at the 6 month mark as part of the FAP.
+It is recommended that a full fishery assessment is carried out on the fishery part way through the FIP timeline to ensure the information used to develop the FAP is still representative.